 Gregory D. Luce (he/him)

-Gregory Luce is an attorney and DC-born adoptee.
+Gregory Luce is an attorney who was born and adopted in the District of Columbia.
 He is the founder of the Adoptee Rights Law Center, which provides resources and legal advocacy for adult adoptees on issues of identity and U.S. citizenship.